 As a broad range, I would say you want 2-6 bullet points under each position.
 To get a bit more specific, I recommend having 4-6 bullet points under the 1-2 jobs that are the most directly relevant to the position or company you’re applying for and only put 2-3 bullet points under those roles more tangentially related.

 This helps emphasize the jobs most likely to add value for the person reviewing your resume and how this experience has prepared you for said role.”

 3. Highlight Specific Achievements in Each Bullet Point

-Some people just list the tasks and duties they had in previous jobs without a deeper dive into how they accomplished those tasks and the impact on the company.
+Some people list their tasks and duties in previous jobs without a deeper dive into how they accomplished those tasks and the impact on the company.
 If you want the recruiter to recognize your value, you must show them how valuable you were to your past employers.

 Your results should quantify your accomplishments and include numbers whenever possible.
 I prefer this format: Action Verb – Specific Result – Context – Method.
 For example: “Managed 20% increase in customer engagement on Instagram and LinkedIn over ten months with organic content strategy emphasizing video.

 4. Your Bullet Points Should Start With Action Verbs